mozilla/pontoon/specs/0000-template.md

 - **Mockup(s):** Sometimes it's easier to explain the UI with a screenshot or a drawing.
 - **Algorithm:** Explain parts of the feature with pseudocode (or Python or JS code).
 - **Roles:** Provide details on how the feature impacts different user roles?
-- **Out of scope:** In describing a feature scope it's sometimes helpful to explaining what doesn't fit in.
+- **Out of scope:** In describing a feature scope it's sometimes helpful to explain what doesn't fit in.

 Note that you are welcome to use all features of the [Markdown](https://guides.github.com/features/mastering-markdown/) syntax in formatting your specification.